 News

-Distance education is an important step towards meeting the needs of the industry throughout Sweden.
-Xenter Vocational School in Tumba has previously run Sweden's only higher education for elevator and escalator technicians.
-The education, which graduates around 30 technicians each year, is highly regarded and has a high status both within the industry and among students.
-A complementary distance education is very […]
+A new distance learning course for elevator technicians is an important step towards meeting the needs of the industry throughout Sweden.
+The application period closes on January 13, 2026.
+Please tell your network about this opportunity!
+Xenter Vocational College in Tumba has previously been running Sweden's only higher education course for elevator and escalator technicians.
+The course, which graduates around 30 technicians each year, is […]

 Document